petedejoy/documentation/v2/clickstream/destinations/keen-io.md

 ## Why send data to Keen.io using Astronomer Clickstream?

-Instead of having to manually adapt your code, Astronomer Clickstream's integration automatically collects and transforms data for Keen.io directly from web application, mobile applications, and server-side implementations.
+Instead of having to manually adapt your code, Astronomer Clickstream's integration automatically collects and transforms data for Keen.io directly from web applications, mobile applications, and server-side implementations.

-Plus, no need to manually install the Keen.io SDK in your web application - we'll take care of it.
+Plus, with Astronomer, there is no need to manually install the Keen.io SDK in your web application.

 ## Getting Started with Keen IO and Astronomer Clickstream

 ### Keen.io Side

 To get started sending events to Keen IO, you'll need two things:

 * `Project ID:` This tells Astronomer which project within Keen IO is yours
 * `Write Key:` This gives Astronomer permission to send data to your Keen IO dashboard Both of these things will be long strings of random characters.